QingCloudAppcenter/user-guide/docs/kubernetes/README-en-US.md

 * Set the log level of Kubernetes cluster, manage log through Kibana console.
 * Specify fluentd server address if end user want to use his own log server.

-### Step 2: Finish Deployment

-After deploying Kubernetes cluster, end user could check every node's status, 'Healthy' under 'Service status' means this node starts successfully.
-Cluster's status will become to 'Active' after every node become healthy, which means end user could use Kubernetes services.
+After deploying Kubernetes cluster, end user may check every node's status in the detailed page of the cluster.
+'Healthy' under 'Service status' means this node starts successfully.
+Cluster's status will become to 'Active' after every node becomes healthy, which means end user can use Kubernetes services now.

 ## Test Kubernetes